 The 1920s theme of Buena Vista Street came to a culmination in a lavish street party thrown to celebrate the grand reopening of Disney California Adventure.
 On the evening of June 14, 2012, a swing band set up in front of the “world premiere” of the Carthay Circle Theatre / Restaurant, inviting Guests to hit the dance floor, populated with period-perfect performers.

 Video: 1920s-style grand opening party for Buena Vista Street and Carthay Circle Theatre

-Naturally, Goofy and Pluto couldn’t resist joining in the fun while invited guests socialized, ate, drank, and relived a night celebrating the simple era lost to time, an era that Walt Disney stepped into when he arrived to California decades ago.
+Naturally, Goofy and Pluto couldn’t resist joining in the fun while Guests socialized, ate, drank, and relived a night celebrating the simple era lost to time, an era that Walt Disney stepped into when he arrived in California decades ago.

-Though this particular party was one-night-only in celebration of Disney’s Imagineering achievements, the feeling created by Buena Vista Street, the Red Car Trolleys, the News Boys, Five and Dime, and the Carthay Circle Theatre / Restaurant now immersive visitors into the return of this area of hope and dreams on a daily basis.
-And Disney fans now find themselves flowing between acts, meeting Mickey one moment, then watching him dance the next, just a few feet away, before themselves dancing alongside Goofy to the tune of a hopeful jazz band, while the local citizens watch and chat.
+Though this particular party was one-night-only in celebration of Disney’s Imagineering achievements, the feeling created by Buena Vista Street, the Red Car Trolleys, the News Boys, Five and Dime, and the Carthay Circle Theatre / Restaurant now immersive visitors into the return of this area of hope and dreams daily.
+And Disney fans now find themselves flowing between acts, meeting Mickey one moment, then watching him dance the next, just a few feet away, before themselves dancing alongside Goofy to the tune of a hopeful jazz band.
+In contrast, the local citizens watch and chat.
 It’s an interconnected series of events that creates a whole themed environment that’s more than a series of clever storefronts and signs, but one with personality and life – and a far cry from the surf tunes formerly filling the air at Disney California Adventure.

 (With photos by Jeremiah Daws and Ricky Brigante.)